MikeG621/LfdReader/Readme.txt

 =========
 Version History

+ - (ANIM) Fixed the retrieval of Frames when RelativePosition is turned on.

 v1.2.1, 02 Sep 2019
  - (BLAS) Fixed a crash that occur during Decode for VOIC types [Issue #1]